JavideSs/reproc/docs/user_guide.md

 The application in the taskbar has buttons on the thumbnail to pause, continue or play previous or next song.
 This feature is present in Windows systems as of Windows 7.

+To use the Windows API, is more practical with C++.
+Only works for python versions compatible with the version used to compile the module.
+Available: python3.7-32bits and python3.10-64bits.

+Due to problems with the python GIL, the program will crash if a playlist is being loaded (because it uses a separate thread).

 ![thumbbar](images/thumbbar.jpg "ThumbBar")

 ## Audio formats